tudurom/bsc-thesis/doc/main.typ

 of `gorebuild` used in this thesis is available at https://go.googlesource.com/build/+/c639adb8fb6ac6aa2dfbe669bd171d84ddfc6ae9/cmd/gorebuild/.

-== The Attack
+== The Target

-The scope of the attack is to make the compiler intentionally corrupt the reproducibility-verifier program $frak(R)$: to lie to the user that the generated executables of the compiler—in turn created by a compiler—match those advertised by an authority, when in fact they do not.
+The scope of the attack is to make the compiler intentionally corrupt the reproducibility-verifier program $frak(R)$: to lie to the user that the generated executables of the compiler—in turn generated by an infected compiler—match those advertised by an authority, when in fact they do not.

 In the context of Go and `gorebuild`, this entails modifying the Go compiler to insert special code when detecting that the project being built is `gorebuild`.